 Eligibility for fee waivers is automatically assessed at the time you submit the CSS Profile, and the waiver covers the costs of the registration fee for up to eight school reports.
 Please contact the College Board with any additional questions regarding CSS Profile fee waivers.

-Columbia does not offer additional fee waivers to domestic students.
+Columbia does not offer additional CSS Profile fee waivers to domestic students.
+Please review our information on application fee waivers.

 Can families apply for financial aid in future years if they do not apply the first year?

 Yes, under certain circumstances.
-A student who is a US citizen or permanent resident and whose family experiences a change in circumstances may apply for financial aid at any time.
+A student who is a United States citizen, permanent resident, refugee, asylum-seeker, or is undocumented or a DACA recipient, and whose family experiences a change in circumstances may apply for financial aid at any time.
 For example, a family may suffer a job loss or illness, or a younger sibling may begin attending college.
 Please note, however, that not every change in circumstances may qualify a family for institutional aid.
 It is a good idea to include a letter describing your family’s change in circumstances with any new financial aid application.

-Please note: foreign students and combined plan students who were admitted without institutional financial aid are not guaranteed institutional financial aid even if there is a change in circumstances.
+Please note that international students who are not United States citizens or permanent residents, refugees or asylum-seekers, or undocumented or DACA recipients, and Combined Plan students who were admitted without institutional financial aid are not guaranteed institutional financial aid even if there is a change in circumstances.